christopherglasater/AngularCoreTemplate/README.md

 # AngularCoreTemplate
-Use this as a .NET COre angular starting template for projects
+Use this as a .NET Core 6.0 Angular/Typescript starting template for projects

 1. Start by downloading Node.js.
 Navigate to the folder for this project and download and install Node.js here https://nodejs.org/en/download